 The particles in a cluster are within a "binding" distance, r_c , to some other particles in the cluster.
-Traditionally, one chooses this distance to be significantly smaller than the range of the first coordination shell22 in order to ensure that only particles which are energetically tied together are included in the cluster.
-In the present investigation, we have used $r_c = 1.4$.
-The precise definition of how many particles a given particle is close to- and how close to it is, is not important for the determination of a cluster and critical nucleus.
-For details concerning the definition of a cluster, see, e.g., Refs.
-10 and 12.
+Traditionally one chooses this distance to be significant smaller than the range of the first coordination shell [23] in order to ensure that only particles which are energetically tied together are included in the cluster.
+In the present investigation we have used $r_c = 1.4$.
+The precise definition of how many particles a given particle is close to- and how close to it is, is not important for the determination of a cluster and critical nucleus .
+For details concerning the definition of a cluster see e.g. [10, 12].
 The size of the critical nucleus depends, however, on the choice of the coordination number.

-The particles within a cluster are here characterized by that they have coordination numbers, $n{coor.no.}$, greater than one, i.e., a particle is at least near two other particles.
-By this definition, particles within the "corona" of the cluster are included whereas a particle which just collides with a particle at the "surface" of the cluster is not.
-An example of the time evolution of the number of particles, $n{ce}(t)$, in a nucleating cluster is shown in Figure 1.
+The particles within a cluster are here characterized by that they have coordination numbers, $n{co.no.}$, greater than one, i.e a particle is at least near two other particles.
+By this definition particles within the "corona" of the cluster are included whereas a particle which just collide with a particle at the "surface" of the cluster is not.
+An example of the time evolution of the number of particles, $n{cr}(t)$, in a nucleating cluster is shown in Figure 1.
 A small cluster of ≈ 15 particles grow to a critical nucleation size at time $t \approx 6050$ (inset).
-The time
+The time evolution of $n{cl}(t)$ is obtained for three different definitions.
+The red curve is $n{cl}(t)$ for a nucleating cluster where all particles have at least one neighbour particle in the cluster.
+The green curve is $n{cl}(t)$ with the definition used here, where a particle has at least two other neighbours.
+In [10] it is demonstrated that all LJ particles in a liquid have at least five nearest neighbours, and the blue curve shows $n{cl}(t)$ with this definition.
+The time evolutions of $n{cl}(t)$ are, however synchronous for the three criteria, and the obtained data

-FIG. 1.
-Time evolution of the number, $n{cl}(t)$, of particles in the nucleating cluster at the super cooled state T = 0.80, $\rho = 0.0275$.
-The evolution is for three different cluster criteria: The red curve is the number of particle with at least one neighbour particle, green is the number of particles with at least two neighbours, and blue is the number of particles with at least five neighbour particles.
+FIG. 1: Time evolution of the number, $n{cl}(t)$, of particles in the nucleating cluster at the super cooled state T = 0.80, $\rho = 0.0275$.
+The evolution are for three different cluster criteria: The red curve is the number of particle with at least one neighbour particle; green is the number of particles with at least two neighbours, and blue is the number of particles with at least five neighbour particles.
 The inset shows the evolution in the transition zone at the critical nucleation barrier, and the straight (magenta) dashed lines mark the corresponding critical nuclei sizes.